 Liquidity Screen - With regard to liquidity, each eligible stock is tested for liquidity annually in June by calculating its median daily trading per month.
 When calculating the median of daily trades per month of any security, a minimum of five trading days in each month must exist, otherwise the month is excluded from the test.
 Liquidity is tested from the first business day in May of the previous year to the last business day of April.
 The median trade is calculated by ranking each daily trade total and selecting the middle-ranking day.
 Any period of suspension is not included in the test.
-The liquidity test is applied on a pro-rata basis where the testing period is less than 12 months.
-A stock not presently included in the UKX that does not turnover at least 0.025% of its shares in issue (after application of any investability weightings) based on its median daily trade per month in at least ten of the 12 months prior to the annual review.
+The liquidity is tested from the test application of any investability weightings) based on its median daily trade per month in at least ten of the 12 months prior to the annual index review in June will not be eligible for inclusion until the next annual review.
+An existing constituent failing to trade at least 0.015% of its shares in issue (after the application of any investability weightings) based on its median daily trade per month for at least eight of the 12 months prior to the annual index review will be removed from the UKX and will not be eligible for inclusion until the next annual review.
 An existing constituent failing to trade at least 0.015% of its shares in issue (after the application of any investability weightings) based on its median daily trade per month for at least eight of the 12 months prior to the annual index review will be removed from the UKX and will not be eligible for inclusion until the next annual review.
 New issues will become eligible for inclusion in the UKX at the quarterly review following their issuance provided that they have a minimum trading record of at least 20 trading days prior to the review date and that they have turned over at least 0.025% of their shares in issue (after the application of any investability weightings) based on their median daily trade per month since listing.

 Market Capitalization Ranking - Eligible stocks that pass the price and liquidity screens are ranked by the Committee according to their market capitalization before the application of any adjustments based on the extent to which the shares are publicly traded.
-Only the quoted equity capital of a constituent company will be included in the calculation.
+Only the quoted equity capital of a constituent company will be included in the calculation of its market capitalization.
 Where a company has two or more classes of equity, secondary lines will be included in the calculation of the market capitalization of the company only if those lines are significant and liquid.
 The Committee will add a stock to the UKX at the quarterly review if it has risen to 90th place or above on the full market capitalization rankings and will delete a stock at the quarterly review if it has fallen to 111th place or below on these rankings.
 Market capitalization rankings are calculated using data as of the close of business on the day before the review.